Parallel SCSI: Mixing different speeds

 SCSI devices in the same SCSI transport family are generally backward compatible.
 Within the parallel SCSI family, for example, it is possible to connect an Ultra-3 SCSI hard disk to an Ultra-2 SCSI controller.
 The interface operates at the lowest common supported standard, Ultra-2 in this case.
 Ultra-2, Ultra-160 and Ultra-320 devices may be freely mixed on the parallel LVD bus with no compromise in performance.

-Mixing single ended and low voltage differential
+Mixing single-ended and low-voltage differential

-Single-ended and LVDS devices can be attached to the same bus, but all devices will run at a slower, single-ended speed.
+Single-ended and LVD devices can be attached to the same bus, but all devices will run at a slower, single-ended speed.
 The SPI-5 standard (which describes up to Ultra-640) deprecates single-ended devices, so some devices may not be electrically backward compatible.

 Some host adapters offer compatibility using a SCSI bridge to electrically split the bus into an SE and an LVD half, so LVD devices can operate at full speed.
 Other adapters may provide multiple buses (channels).